anshulkhare7/GrokkingServerless/SAM/README.md

 `aws s3 mb s3://<bucket_name> --region ap-south-1`

+Deleting a bucket

+`aws s3 rm s3://<bucket_name> --recursive`

 Set the bucket name in the env variable

 `export BUCKET_NAME=<bucket_name>`

- zip up and upload function packages to S3
+Zip up and upload function packages to S3

 `sam package --s3-bucket $BUCKET_NAME --output-template-file output.yaml`

+The generated file `output.yaml` describes the entire infrastructure and links to a packaged version of the function code.
+A running instace of the Cloudformation stack will be created based on this file.

+`sam deploy --template-file output.yaml --stack-name sam-test-1 --capabilities CAPABILITY_IAM`

+Inspecting a stack

+`aws cloudformation describe-stacks --stack-name sam-test-1`

+AWS command line tools use the [JMESPath query](http://jmespath.org) syntax, which makes it possible to do complex searching, filtering and transformations of the results.
+E.g.

+`aws cloudformation describe-stacks --stack-name sam-test-1 --query Stacks[].Outputs` ``aws cloudformation describe-stacks --stack-name sam-test-1 --output text --query 'Stacks[].Outputs[?OutputKey==`HelloWorldApi`][OutputValue]'``

+To see the list of resources in a stack

+`aws cloudformation describe-stack-resources --stack-name sam-test-1`